 Wellington is the site of some major movie magic.
 It’s where The Lord of the Rings, The Hobbit and King Kong were filmed for starters.
 Tour the city’s film location history opens in new window at moody places like Mount Victoria, Hutt River or Harcourt Park.
 For more of the special effects side of cinema, take a guided tour of the fascinating Wētā Workshop opens in new window and see where all those wild movie creatures, costumes and props are created.

 Distance to city centre 8km

-Bus The Airport Flyer opens in new window express bus departs every 10 minutes during peak hours, and 20 minutes at other times, taking around 45 minutes to the city centre.
-Local Metlink opens in new window bus route 11 between Wellington and Seatoun stops at the corner of Broadway and Hobart Streets, a 10-minute walk from the airport.
+Bus The Airport Flyerexpress bus takes around 45 minutes to the city centre and costs NZD $12.
+Local Metlink bus route 2 between Wellington and Seatoun stops at the corner of Broadway and Hobart Streets, a 10-minute walk from the airport.

 Back to top

 When to go

 The summer season, from the end of the year up to around Easter, is the optimum time to make the most of Wellington outdoors, though temperatures rarely exceed 25°C. Thanks to proximity to the Tasman Sea and the South Pacific Ocean, winter can be very windy (obviously) and wet, with temperatures as low as 4°C, though the city caters well for warm indoor activities.

 The biennial New Zealand Festival of the Arts rounds out the end of summer with nearly a month of dance, theatre, writers, musicians and all manner of other arty types.
 Taking place every even year since 1986, it is the jewel in the crown of the capital’s richly deserved cultural reputation.

 Ready to go?
 Find cheap flights to WellingtonBack to top